Azure-Samples/ms-identity-dotnetcore-maui/MauiAppWithBroker/README.md

-﻿---
+---
 page_type: sample
-name: A .NET MAUI app using the WAM broker via MSAL.NET to sign-in a user with Azure AD and acquire an access token to call Microsoft Graph
+name: A .NET MAUI app using the WAM broker via MSAL.NET to sign-in a user with Microsoft Entra ID and acquire an access token to call Microsoft Graph
-description: A a MAUI (iOS, Android, UWP) .NET app using the WAM broker via MSAL.NET to sign-in a user with Azure AD and acquire an access token to call Microsoft Graph on their behalf
+description: A a MAUI (iOS, Android, UWP) .NET app using the WAM broker via MSAL.NET to sign-in a user with Microsoft Entra ID and acquire an access token to call Microsoft Graph on their behalf
 languages:
     -  csharp
 products:
     - maui
-    - azure-active-directory
+    - microsoft-entra-id
 urlFragment: ms-identity-dotnetcore-maui
 extensions:
 - services: ms-identity
 - platform: MAUI
-- endpoint: AAD v2.0
+- endpoint: Microsoft Entra ID v2.0
 - level: 200
 - client: MAUI (iOS, Android, UWP)
 - service: Microsoft Graph
 ---

-# A .NET MAUI app using the WAM broker via MSAL.NET to sign-in a user with Azure AD and acquire an access token to call Microsoft Graph
+# A .NET MAUI app using the WAM broker via MSAL.NET to sign-in a user with Microsoft Entra ID and acquire an access token to call Microsoft Graph

 * [Overview](#overview)
 * [Scenario](#scenario)